timescale/docs/use-timescale/migrate-db/hypershift.md

 Before you begin, make sure you have:

-*   Signed up for your [free Timescale Cloud account][cloud-install].
+*   Signed up for your [free Timescale account][cloud-install].
 *   Installed [Docker][docker-install].

 <Highlight type="cloud" header="Run all tutorials free" button="Try for free">
-Your Timescale Cloud trial is completely free for you to use for the first thirty days.
+Your Timescale trial is completely free for you to use for the first thirty days.
 This gives you enough time to complete all the tutorials and run a few test projects of your own.
 </Highlight>

 It is recommended that you create an index on the `time` column of your source